 Jyoti Shukla lit up the stage as she shared story after engaging story about her adventures growing her team from 3 to 40 members as the Senior Director of User Experience at Nordstrom.
 She drove home the point that “At the end of the day, we all need to touch, connect, and interact with our customers.”
 I loved her sincerity, and how she layered tangible examples of lean startup practices working in big business.

 Bob Dorf, was one of the funniest and most insightful presenters at the conference.
-Since age 22, he has built 7 startups, done 24 angel deals, and experienced 7 IPO’s.
+Since age 22, he has built 7 startups, done 24 angel deals, and experienced 7 IPO’s, so he has undoubtedly spent countless hours with his nyc business lawyer resolving all manner of legal disputes and hang-ups (not uncommon for a startup business to deal with and liaising with a lawyer who is experienced in dealing with startups is often a necessity).
 That depth of experience allowed him to be completely honest with the audience about Lean Startup practices in big companies.
 My favorite slide of the entire conference was Bob’s.
 The slide showed each section of the The Business Model Canvas filled in with “guess.”
 So many entrepreneurs and intrapreneurs believe that they have to know everything about an idea… but in reality we all start out knowing absolutely nothing.
 It’s uncomfortable and scary, but completely normal in innovation.

 After the presentations, I had the opportunity to mentor a series of individuals.
 Though they ranged from students to members of the government and Fortune 500 companies, they were all striving for the same thing: innovation.
 It was a privilege to hear the great ideas being formulated and to have had the opportunity to offer insights and suggestions to the individuals championing them.